 Christ Crucified, Our Boast

-EDUCATION FOR EXULTATION - in the cross.
-Exultation in the cross of Christ.
-That is very strange.
-Like: exultation in the electric chair.
-Exultation in the gas chamber.
-Exultation in the lethal injection.
-Exultation in the lynching rope.
+Education for education — in the cross.
+Exultation in the cross of Christ — that is very strange.
+Like: Exultation in the electric chair, exultation in the gas chamber, exultation in the lethal injection, or exultation in the lynching rope.
 That is very strange: exultation in the cross.
-But that is exactly what is being said here in verse 14: "But may it never be that I would boast, except in the cross of our Lord Jesus Christ."
-And that word boast is translated elsewhere as "exult."
-May it never be that I would "exult" except in the cross of our Lord Jesus.
+But that is exactly what is being said here in verse 14: “But may it never be that I would boast, except in the cross of our Lord Jesus Christ.”
+And that word boast is translated elsewhere as “exult.”
+May it never be that I would “exult” except in the cross of our Lord Jesus.
 Exultation in the cross.

-What does that mean, that here must be no boasting - no exultation - except boasting and exulting in the cross of Christ?
+What does that mean, that there must be no boasting — no exultation — except boasting and exulting in the cross of Christ?

 But Doesn’t Paul Tell Us to Boast in Other Things Also?

 This word for “boasting” or “exulting” was used in the last text that we wrestled with in Romans 5:2, 3, 11.
 Romans 5:2: “We exult in hope of the glory of God.”
 Romans 5:3: “Not only this, but we also exult in our tribulations.”
 Romans 5:11: “And not only this, but we also exult in God.”
 Second Corinthians 12:9: “Most gladly, therefore, I will rather boast about my weaknesses.”
 So what does Paul mean — that he would not “boast, except in the cross of our Lord Jesus Christ”?
 No boasting except in the cross!